ivogeorg/ee-electric-and-electronic-systems-and-machines/README.md

       4. Conceptual graphs, GNNs, knowledge bases, and the whole knowledge-heavy ML ecosystem.
    3. Digest the content into concept-level
    4. _This will be an iterative and continous process!!!_
    5. Discover and incorporate new sources.
+4. Adopted book.

 ### Notes on circuits